-What is Laser Tattoo Removal?
+What is Tattoo Removal?

 The best results are achieved removing black ink tattoos on all skin types (very fair to very dark).
 Tattoos that contain various colored inks are best removed on patients with light skin.
 For patients with darker skin and tattoos with various colors, the colors will fade substantially but we will NOT be able to remove all the color.

 In most situations yes, but not always.
 We use the ConBio RevLite laser which is the gold standard for tattoo removal.
 It has 4 wavelengths to remove all colors of ink.
 Some colors are more difficult to remove such as blue and green and may require additional treatments.
 Some colors, such as white and pink, cannot be removed.

 It would depend on these varying factors.
 The age of the tattoo, the colors present and the tattoo location are just a few of the factors that determine how many treatments you will need.

 Depending on your skin type, you can expect to return for subsequent visits every 6-8 weeks.

 Days following laser tattoo removal treatments, it is not uncommon for the tattooed skin to exhibit tissue or skin reactions that can cause itching and irritation.
 The reactions could be different each time, this is okay and normal.
 Some normal skin reactions include:

 - The treatment site appears unchanged or appears brighter.

 - The area appears white, pink, or red.